Why Daily Expense Tracking Matters

 Common Mistakes to Avoid

-- Using too many categories — Keep it to 8-12 categories maximum
+- Using too many categories: Keep to 8-12 max; more causes confusion and abandoned tracking

-- Not including cash withdrawals — Track where the cash goes, not just the ATM withdrawal
+- Not including cash withdrawals: Track where cash goes, not just the ATM withdrawal

-- Giving up after missing a day — If you miss a day, estimate and move on
+- Giving up after missing a day: If you miss a day, estimate and move on (perfectionism kills tracking)

 Conclusion

 Daily expense tracking is the single most impactful financial habit you can develop.
 It requires just 2-3 minutes per day but delivers insights that can save you thousands of rupees every month.
-Start today with LedgerLink Pro and take the first step toward understanding and controlling your money.
+The power isn't in the tracking itself—it's in the awareness and behavioral change that follows.
+Start today with LedgerLink Pro and commit to the 21-day challenge.
+By month 2, you'll have identified "leaks" and implemented changes that save you 15-20% monthly.
+That's thousands of rupees per year—all from knowing where your money goes.